Skip Maine state header navigation

 Does the State of Maine participate in the National Fire Incident Reporting System?

-The State of Maine Office of State Fire Marshal, through the use of the MEFIRS (Maine Fire Incident Reporting System) actively participates in NFIRS.
+The State of Maine Office of State Fire Marshal, through the use of the MEFIRS (Maine Fire Incident Reporting System), participates in NFIRS.

 Can my fire department use the USFA NFIRS 5.0 software to report to the State of Maine Office of State Fire Marshal and the USFA National Fire Incident Reporting System?